willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 The next task is to identify the Thévenin voltage source and the Thévenin resistor.

 We derive three key variables, $\text R_\text T$, $\text V_\text T$, and $\text I_\text N$.
 Actually, we just need to find two, because the third can be quickly derived.
 I'll show you how to get all three from the original circuit.
-You pick the two easiest to fine and derive the third if needed.
+If you want, you can guess which two are the easiest to find and derive the third if you need it.
+If you can't tell, just dive in and find any of them.

 #### Thévenin resistance
 {:.no_toc}